sukanya-arunkumar/Springboard_DataScience/Dallas Crime data/README.md

 -------

-The objective of this project is to predict the crime rate in Dallas for the next year based on the data available from June 2014 to August 2019.
+The objective of this project is to predict the crime rate in Dallas for the next year based on the data available from June 2014 to current date.
 We also aim to find the day and time of the year when most crimes happen in the city, which areas in the city has less crime rates.

 Data
 ----